 Combine all the pork, the lardons, shallots, onion and celery in the casserole.
 Pour over the cider and chicken stock to cover.
 Cover the dish and cook in the oven for 2 hours until the pork is tender.

-Add the crème fraîche, cornflour mix, mustard and tarragon to the pan.
-Heat on the hob and stir until the sauce has thickened slightly
+Add the crème fraîche, cornflour mix, mustard and tarragon to the casserole.
+Heat on the hob and stir until the sauce has thickened slightly.

 Find even more warming and satisfying, casserole recipes for the winter ahead including this lamb and prune one-pot